Your browser is no longer supported. Please upgrade your browser to improve your experience.

 4 August 2022

-After grabbing some lunch at the excellent cafe at the Tayinloan ferry, it was a quick 20-minute sailing to the Island of Gigha (I left the car at Tayinloan and travelled on foot).
-I wasn’t sure what to expect of Gigha.
-I had heard about its amazing beaches but being so close to the mainland I wasn’t sure if it would have the same kind of ‘island feel’ as the other Hebridean community islands.
-How wrong I was.
-I fell in love with Gigha the moment I left the ferry.
-I checked into the Gigha Hotel (the only hotel on the island) and immediately set off to walk the four miles up Gigha’s only road.
-This was a lovely walk, with blue skies, bright sunshine and no midges!
-The mainland to my right, the mighty Jura to my left, past grazing cattle, verdant pastureland, songbirds overhead until the road was no more.
-A couple of camper vans were parked up at the end of the road but before I reached them I took a right turn across the headland, around a rocky bay and onto the Caribbean paradise of Palm Tree beach.
-The single palm tree at the back of the beach looks almost placed, like a prop in a film set, and I wondered how many Instagram photos had been taken here.
-I couldn’t resist.
-Actually, there’s a second smaller but equally idyllic bay just past the main beach… but no palm tree.
-Amazing place, and a great first impression of Gigha!
+After grabbing some lunch at the excellent cafe at the Tayinloan ferry, I take the quick 20-minute sailing to the Island of Gigha (leaving the car at Tayinloan).
+At this point, I’m not sure what to expect of Gigha.
+I’ve read about its white beaches, but being so close to the mainland I am managing my expectations.
+I am not expecting that same Hebridean island vibe.
+How wrong I am.
+As soon as I leave the ferry, I know I am in for a treat.
+I check into the Gigha Hotel (the only hotel on the island) and immediately set off to walk the four miles along Gigha’s only road to the islands northern tip.
+It’s a lovely walk, with blue skies, bright sunshine and no midges.
+I have the mainland to my right and the mighty Jura to my left as I wander past grazing cattle, verdant pastureland and tiny turquoise coves until the road is no more.
+A couple of camper vans are parked up at the end of the road but before I reach them I take a right turn across the headland, around a rocky bay and onto the Caribbean paradise of Palm Tree beach.
+A couple are just leaving, having enjoyed a swim, which leaves the beach entirely free for me.
+The single palm tree at the back of the beach looks artificial, like a prop in a film set, and I wonder how many Instagram photos have been taken here.
+I can’t resist.
+I find a second, smaller, but equally idyllic bay just past the main beach… but no palm tree here.
+An amazing place, and a great first impression of Gigha!